slaugaus/visual-json-editor-vscode/DA-PLAN.md

 Editor's save (HTML -> object) must fail safe, so “emergency exits” don't lose data

-- Dumping jsonContainer.innerHTML wouldn't work as event listeners would be lost (…right?)
+- Dumping jsonContainer.innerHTML wouldn't work as event listeners would be lost

 If the editor fails to load from JSON, it should open it in the text editor and offer a dump of all the syntax issues (if JSON.parse gives you all of them)